Harry Potter: Hogwarts Mystery Advertising Strategy That Will Leave You Spellbound

 Harry Potter: Hogwarts Mystery Downloads by Country

-In 2022, Harry Potter’s monthly downloads were between 600,000 and 1,000,000.
+In 2023, Harry Potter’s monthly downloads were around 1 million.
 That’s not bad by any means – there’s still a consistent influx of new players that keep this game alive.

 Harry Potter: Hogwarts Mystery Revenue

-If we look at revenues for this Harry Potter game, they follow the same trends as the downloads – they’re not as high in 2022 as they were in previous years.
-However, Hogwarts Mystery still brings more than $3 million a month, which is more than decent.
+If we look at revenues for this Harry Potter game, they follow the same trends as the downloads – they’re not as high in 2023 as they were in previous years.
+However, Hogwarts Mystery still brings around $3 million a month, which is more than decent.

 Hogwarts Mystery earns money through in-app purchases, a popular monetization method for this type of mobile game.